ketil-malde/medusa/README.md

 ## Basic structure

-Each data set is a separate subdirectory, containing arbitrary files and subdirectories.
-A file named `meta.xml` is mandatory, and contains the metadata describing the data set.
+The repository is organized as a content adressable storage, where objects are indexed by their SHA-1 checksum.
+There is in principle no limitation on content.

+Each data set consists of a set of data objects, and a separate metadata object, conforming to the `meta.rnc` schema.
+The metadata object describes the dataset, its relationship to other datasets, and contains a list of data objects.

 ## The 'medusa' directory